deepset-ai/haystack-integrations/integrations/mastodon-fetcher.md

 ## Limitations
 1. The way this component is set up is very particular with how it expects usernames.
 Make sure you provide the full username, e.g.: `username@instance`
-2. By default, the Mastodon API allows up requesting up to 40 posts.
+2. By default, the Mastodon API allows requesting up to 40 posts.